How to apply Excess Input VAT Refund or Credits in Philippines?

 How is input VAT refund with the tax Court in Philippines?

-Upon denial or inaction of the BIR on the VAT refund or tax credit application BIR, the taxpayer may file an appeal with the Court of Tax Appeals within thirty (30) days from receipt of the resolution on denial or from the lapse of the 120 days after submission of complete documentary requirements.
+Upon denial or inaction of the BIR on the VAT refund or tax credit application BIR, the taxpayer may file an appeal with the Court of Tax Appeals within thirty (30) days from receipt of the resolution on denial or from the lapse of the 90 days (formerly 120 days) after submission of complete documentary requirements.
 The following events with the CTA are relevant:

 1. Payment of filing fees upon filing of the application;